Gamerholic/GamerHolicCoin/doc/build-osx.md

 See `doc/readme-qt.rst` for instructions on building Peercoin-Qt, the graphical user interface.

 Tested on OS X 10.5 through 10.8 on Intel processors only.
-PPC is not supported because it is big-endian.
+OWO is not supported because it is big-endian.

 All of the commands should be executed in a Terminal application.
 The